axelclark/ex338/lib/ex338_web/templates/page/2023_keeper_rules.html.md

 ### Time Limit

 Each Owner will have a cumulative total of 25 hours to make all 20 picks.
 There is no time limit for each pick.
 If an Owner exceeds 25 hours in total, the draft queue must be utilized to make picks.
 If the draft queue is empty, the Owner is able to manually enter a pick, but the site will proceed with the draft and allow the next Owner to enter their pick.

+Hours from 11pm - 6am local time will not count against draft time.
+If an owner is on the clock overnight, those hours will be deducted the following day by the commish.
+Default local time for each team is PST unless the team provides another time zone to the commish.
+Each team can identify one local time zone.

 ## 10. In-Season Drafts